Editorial Standards

 Key I‑1 lines you actually use

-- Line 6, tested income or tested loss, drives Part I columns (e) and (f).
+- Line 6, tested income or tested loss, drives Part I columns (e) and (f) (enter tested losses as parenthesized, negative values in column (f); reporting them as positives inverts the consolidation math and misstates GILTI).

 - Line 8, QBAI for tested income CFCs, feeds the QBAI components used for DTIR.